phillip-alter/RPGInitiativeWeb/README.md

 ### Time
 * Time can be paused, unpaused, added to, subtracted from, etc using the up and down arrows next to their specific area.
+  * Long Rest: Adds 8 hours to the clock.
+  * Start New Day: Sets the clock to midnight of a new day.
+  * Add 10 Minutes: Usually used in dungeons to track how long the players have been muckin' about.

 ### Weather
 * Weather will update randomly every: